-Knights of Columbus, Father Thomas J. F. Ryan Coucil, #5036 was formed in The Resurrection of Our Lord parish, in the City of Philadelphia, Commonwealth of Pennsylvania on November 13, 1960.
+Knights of Columbus, Father Thomas J. F. Ryan Council #5036 was formed in The Resurrection of Our Lord parish, in the City of Philadelphia, Commonwealth of Pennsylvania on November 13, 1960.

-At the time, Luke Hart was the Supreme Knight, Warren F. O'Donnell, Pennsylvania State Deputy, and Frank P. White, Sr. (Past Grand Knight of Assumpta Council 3885) was District Deputy of the 7th district.
+At the time, Luke Hart was the Supreme Knight, Warren F. O'Donnell was Pennsylvania State Deputy, and Frank P. White, Sr. (Past Grand Knight of Assumpta Council 3885) was District Deputy of the 7th District.

 Rev. Joseph L. Curran, the fourth Pastor of Resurrection Church (1946–1970), and a member of the Knights of Columbus, encouraged the formation of the council.